|A Guide for Nonprofit Organizations: Dissolution of Illinois Not for Profit Corporations -- Voluntary Dissolution||

 Under this procedure, the corporation gives notice of its dissolution, no later than 60 days after the effective date of the corporation's dissolution, to each known creditor or other person who is known or believed to have a claim against the corporation.
 The notice to known potential claimants must contain the following information:

-A sample notice to creditors is included at the end of this Booklet, at Appendix B.
+A sample notice to creditors is included at Appendix G.

 Each creditor or other claimant who receives such notice then has at least 120 days (or longer period if stated in the notice to potential claimants) to deliver to the corporation a notice of the amount believed to be owed by the corporation.
 Any claims not submitted to the corporation by the deadline will be deemed barred, and may not be pursued against the corporation, or anyone affiliated with the corporation (i. e., members, officers, directors, employees or agents).